axieinfinity/ronin-documentation/docs/basics/white-paper.md

 * Token holders (including Governing Validators) must stake at least 250,000 RON to become Validator Candidates.
 * Staking takes effect at the beginning of the next day.
 * Standard Validators are selected daily from the top 10 Validator Candidates with the highest staked amount.
-* Validators can renounce their role and withdraw their tokens (unstake) after a waiting period of 7 days.
+* Validators can renounce their role and withdraw their tokens (unstake) after a waiting period of seven days.
-* Delegators can unstake instantly as long as it's been at least 3 days since their last staking operation.
+* Delegators can unstake at any time as long as three days have passed since they last staked in to this validator.

 ### Governing Validators
 While increasing the decentralization of the network, the validator selection process via staking also enables a new vector of attacks.
 An attacker that controls more than 51% of the tokens can take over the blockchain.